A Toy Story?

 When others breach their duty, we keep ours.

 Protecting our children should be our No. 1 priority.
 And when children are injured, we need to investigate the causes and make things right.
-If your child has been injured by a toy, and you believe that negligence is involved, speak with an experienced Indiana personal injury lawyer like Mike Stephenson.
+If your child has been injured by a toy, and you believe that negligence is involved, speak with an experienced personal injury lawyer like Mike Stephenson.

 Lawyer Mike Stephenson is a Martindale-Hubbell AV-rated attorney, the highest possible attorney peer rating.
 You can have complete confidence in Mike because you are talking with an attorney who has more than 30 years’ experience, offering his clients compassionate and successful representation.
 Keep in mind that there is a statute of limitations – or a deadline – for filing personal injury claims, so it is unwise to delay.
 Don’t lose the opportunity to obtain the money you need to put your family’s life back on track and to make their future financially secure.
 Call Mike at 1-317-825-5200 or contact us for immediate help.
 Stephenson Rife.
 We believe justice matters.